Is the way you spend your Saturday and Sunday setting you up for success?

 It’s not the sexiest thing to do on the weekends, but if you can save $30,000 in just one phone call or by simply filling out an application for student loan refinancing, it’s worth it.

 Platforms like Lendkey makes it easy by connecting you with low-interest loans from a network of community lenders.
 Trust us, you’ll feel better when you’ve checked this off your list.

 4) They Plan Their Workouts and Meals

 Taking care of your physical health is equally important.
 We get it thought; when you have a super busy work schedule, it’s often a challenge to find the energy to fit it in.

 That’s why planning out the week when it comes to fitness goals is an essential part of a successful woman’s weekend.
 When you plan for something and write it down, you are much more likely to get it done than if you were to play it by ear.
-When workouts are already blocked out on your calendar, you’ll hold yourself accountable to going.
+When workouts are already blocked out on your calendar, you’ll hold yourself accountable to go.
 And trust us, this little mind trick really works.
-And let’s be honest, working out IS one of your most important things you can do.
+And let’s be honest, working out IS one of the most important things you can do.

 On the same beat, planning meals is essential for successful women.
 Whether it be meal-prepping on Sunday night or scheduling lunch or dinner dates, get it done.

 It’s fact that even the simple act of writing down your goals and sharing them with others increases your chances of achieving them.
 That’s why some of the most successful people write their goals for the week down on the weekends and they share their goals with friends and family.
 This is also a good time to check-in on long-term goals.
 For example, if your long-term goal is to start your own business, this is a good time to check in on your financial progress toward attainment.

 Try it now: For those new to investing, Ellevest offers a hands-off approach to investing, while still helping you work toward your goals in a way that’s best for you.